 In his free time Fr.
 Christopher enjoys spending time with his daughter, cooking, and riding his¬†bicycle¬†15 miles a day.¬†

 Follow Fr.
 Christopher on social media:

-The Rev. Karen S. Maurer, Associate Vicar
+The Rev. Karen S. Maurer, Retired Priest in Residence

 Rev. Karen was baptized a Presbyterian, confirmed in the Lutheran Church, and finally arrived at the Episcopal Church in 1982, and was received into TEC shortly after.
 Before going to Seminary, Karen taught Sunday School, worked in various leadership positions which included Vestry (twice), worship leadership, Cursillo ministry, Bible Studies in two Episcopal Churches ‚ÄĒ St. Clement‚Äôs in San Clemente and Emmanuel, Fullerton.
 In addition, after their children were mostly grown, Karen worked for Capistrano Unified School District in the Adult Transition program, followed by employment by Casa de Amma in San Juan Capistrano.

 Karen was ordained with her husband, Dave, in 2007.
 They served at three Episcopal churches in the Inland Empire: St. Peter‚Äôs, Rialto; St. Luke‚Äôs, Fontana; and St. Clare‚Äôs, Rancho Cucamonga.
 In February 2014 Karen was called to St. Wilfrid of York Episcopal Church in Huntington Beach.
 Karen‚Äôs beloved husband, Rev. Dave, went on permanent disability due to an Alzheimer‚Äôs diagnosis.
 He passed away January 6, 2016.